 Salk Oval continues to grow 2019, (The new coaches boxes.)
 A special thank you to David Sullivan for making these upgrades happen.

-David Luck Memorial - Dave's Ashes will be scattered at Currumbin Creek - Located at the Park just passed Pigabeen Road at 11am on Friday 11th December 2020.
-Followed by a casual wake to be held at the Palm Beach Currumbin Sports Club.
-All welcome to celebrate this special mans life.
+David Luck Dave's Ashes were scattered at Currumbin Creek - Located at the Park just passed Pigabeen Road on 11th December 2020.